jackdingman/Dingman_PostmanLab/README.md

-Postman Collection JSON file is located in
+Postman Collection JSON file is located in SRC -> Main > resources.